nalin-programmer/InstagramClone/README.md

 # InstagramClone
-<i>This is an Android Project what in Language Java using Android Studio and FireBase.It is fillef with all the features of a famous app called Instagram.</i>
+<i>This is an Android Project what in Language Java using Android Studio and Firebase.
+It is filled with all the features of a famous app called Instagram.</i>
 <br><br>
 <h2>Its design speciality include</h2>
 <ul>